Also known as hepatic disease, liver disease is collection of diseases all of which result in damage to the liver leading to impaired function.

 - Dark coloured but clear urine caused by the presence of bilirubin.

-- Seizures - A build up of toxins due to the liver no longer functioning properly can lead to neurological disorders such as seizures and changes in behavior.
+- Neurological - A build up of toxins due to the liver no longer functioning properly can lead to neurological disorders such as seizures and changes in behavior.

 How is liver disease diagnosed?